Rewind (2023 film): Production

+The film also stars Ina Feleo, Joross Gamboa, Pepe Herrera, Jordan Lim, Lito Pimentel, Sue Ramirez, Coney Reyes and Ariel Ureta in supporting roles.
+Alonzo Muhlach portrays the child version of Austin, while JC Alcantara plays the adult Austin, and Enicka Xaria Orbe and Jeremiah Cruz portray the young Mary and John, respectively.
 On July 10, 2023, the committee chose the film as one of the first four official entries for the 49th Metro Manila Film Festival.
 On September 21, 2023, lead actor Dingdong Dantes posted on his Instagram account some snippets of the film's wedding scene with captions implying that it was the first day of production.

-Ben&Ben's "Sa Susunod Na Habang Buhay" was used as the main theme song for the film.
+Ben&Ben's "Sa Susunod Na Habang Buhay" served as the film's main theme song.